for People with Intellectual Disabilities

 Should individuals be going home to families for visits during this time?

-- For the protection of the people supported, their families and CLSC staff, visits with families have been postponed.
-All sites have been provided a Tablet and are encouraged to arrange virtual visits and phone calls with families at this time.
+- For the protection of the people supported, their families and CLSC staff, CLSC follows the ministry’s Visitation Guidelines.
+Visits can currently be held inside or outside the supported person’s home, provided PPE provincial guidelines are being followed.
+All sites have been provided a Tablet and are encouraged to continue using them for virtual visits as an additional option.

 SOR report to the Ministry

 An SOR is required if someone in our care has been diagnosed with COVID-19.

 Follow the normal process for serious occurrence reporting.